Tim Robards: Media career

 In July 2018, it was announced that Robards had joined the cast of Neighbours in his first acting role.
 He began playing wealthy investor Pierce Greyson in October.
 Executive producer Jason Herbison stated that Robards went through a long audition process for the role.
 Robards explained that he had made acting a priority at the beginning of 2018 and he worked with various acting coaches prior to the Neighbours audition.
 He later said that he would return to the show if the writers came up with another storyline for his character.
 He also said he would consider joining the cast full-time and relocating to Melbourne.
 On 14 February 2019, Robards announced that he would be rejoining the serial in a full-time capacity.
 In August 2020, Robards' character was recast to Don Hany for his final scenes, following Robards' decision to finish up early so he could return to Sydney to be with Heinrich, who was expecting their first child.

 In his first acting role since leaving Neighbours, Robards joined Home and Away actors Sophie Dillman and Patrick O'Connor in the short film Sherbrooke Down: The Road to Cataract as Mace.
 The short was made to promote upcoming feature film Sherbrooke Down, which is in development.
 In March 2022, Robards reprised his Neighbours role for a storyline set and filmed in Sydney.
 Robards will appear in the upcoming drama series The Good Hustle, which stars Tammin Sursok.
 He also became a brand ambassador for the vitamin and supplement company Swisse's sports nutrition range Swisse Active.

 In March 2023, Robards was cast on the fourth season of SAS Australia, which was filmed in the Middle East.
 Robards passed selection along with diver Matthew Mitcham.
 He appeared in an episode of the travel show Sydney Weekender in 2024.
 Robards makes a cameo appearance alongside his former Neighbours co-star April Rose Pengilly in the Australian horror film Drax.
+He also stars alongside Adrienne Bailon-Houghton in the 2026 romance-comedy film Chef's Kiss (titled From Italy with Love in Australia).